bhoover59/NAPR/README.md

 # Nitrous Acid Program in R (NAP-R)
 # About Me
-NAPR is a  tool to predict steady state [HONO] and the unknown source.
-Calculates reaction rates.
-Created by Bode Hoover at IU Bloomington.
+NAPR is a  tool to predict steady state [HONO] and the unknown source or loss rate based on observed NOx, JNO2, and OH but an OH estimation option is available.
+Calculates reaction rates and concentrations.
+Created by Bode Hoover at IU Bloomington (bodehoov@iu.edu).
+The online Shiny App is available [here](url).

-## Installation
+## Installation and Dependencies
-If you need to install devtools
+All necessary packages should be installed after running the load_packages() function in the main.Rmd file.
+If you need still to install devtools,
 ```
 install.packages("devtools")
 ```